kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 the temporay gets deleted once j goes out of scope, and this technique has no wide applicability.
 When the compiler see an rvalue, it thinks, "oh, this is an rvalue, let me see if the class method being invoked takes an rvalue reference, so I can invoke it."

-.. note:: rvalue reference variables are lvalues when used in expressions.

 .. code-block:: cpp

     #include <iostream>